EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 8. How many pizzas were delivered that had both exclusions and extras?
-- This is when `both fields` in the exclusions and extras columns `are populated`, so not BLANK ('')
+- This is when `both fields` in the exclusions and extras columns `are populated`, so not BLANK ('').
-- Again, we want delivered pizzas so we need the same WHERE clause as before
+- Again, we want delivered pizzas so we need the same WHERE clause as before.

 ```sql
 SELECT SUM(CASE